tombrown3/mentee_task/README.md

  2. If we have a method that takes no arguments, then we still have to have one argument.

  **The __init__ method**

+ It is run as soon as an object of a class is instantiated.
+The method is useful to do any initialization you want to do with your object.

 ```markdown